M0hannad/KSA_Weather_Prediction/README.md

 ## Limitation:
 - Limited Data Available.
 - Not using time series analysis for forecasting.
-- Few models were use.
+- Few models were used.

 ## Results and Evaluation: